-The term ‘ewaste’ encompasses all old electrical appliances either in a state of disrepair or simply obsolete.
-This includes everything from fridges and microwaves to mobile phones and computers.
-The correct disposal of e-waste is of vital importance to being able to achieve a sustainable future.
+The term ‘e-waste’ encompasses all old electrical appliances either in a state of disrepair or simply obsolete.
+E-waste recycling includes everything from fridges and microwaves to mobile phones and computers, and correct electronic waste disposal is of vital importance to being able to achieve a sustainable future.

 Electronic waste, or e-waste, as everyone likes to call it, is anything that you don’t have use for that has a plug, battery, or cord.
-Unlike other types of rubbish, you typically cannot put e-waste in your bin.
+Unlike other types of rubbish, you typically cannot dispose of electrical recycling in your bin.
 Most items are potentially hazardous, while others still have value and certainly do not belong in a landfill.
-Unfortunately, in WA, e-waste is still legal to be sent to landfills.
-It is why e-recycling rates are not as high as in the country’s eastern states, where e-waste disposal to landfills is banned.
+That is why it’s important to let our expert scrap metal recycling team handle this for you.

 - Ram cards

 - PCB boards

 How Does Electronic Waste Disposal Work?